Albez0-An7h/pygame/examples/README.rst

 domain that can be adapted for your projects.

-aacircles.py
+aacircle.py
-   An example of using the gfxdraw module to drawing anti-aliased circles.
+   An example of using the gfxdraw module to draw anti-aliased circles.

 aliens.py
    An arcade-style space shooter game that showcases various common and